How risky is non-compliance to your business?

 - Italy’s civil aviation authority ENAC threatens to ban Ryanair over alleged non-compliance

 The biggest fine so far was the £102m imposed on Standard Chartered for “poor AML controls”, which saw “breaches in two higher risk areas of its business.”
-This is the second-largest financial penalty for AML failures ever imposed by the FCA.
+This is the second-largest financial penalty for AML failures imposed by the FCA.

 Improve Your Compliance